robertwahler/jammer/README.md

 ### UI

 The menu system.
-It is in its own scene intead of a prefab so that the menus can themselves, be contructed of prefabs.
+It is in its own scene instead of a prefab so that the menus can themselves, be constructed of prefabs.
 It is loaded dynamically when needed and stays in memory for the entire session.

 ### Level1